dqsully/advent-of-code/2023/01/rust/README.md

 There is a probabilistic optimization that can be made by searching forwards for the first digit and searching backwards for the last digit.
 If lines had a consistent distribution of digits within them, this would make the line parsing code tend towards `O(1/l)` on average, where `l` is line length.
 This would make the overall solution `O(n + n/l)` on average, `O(n)` worst-case.

-Also, this solution may benefit from explicit vectorization on modern hardware for a proportional reduction in time at a very high scale.
+This solution may benefit from explicit vectorization on modern hardware for a proportional reduction in time at a very high scale.
+This does not affect big-O complexity.

 This solution may also be multithreaded or converted into an ETL process if it's running at an insane scale, although at that point usually I/O bottlenecks become the main issue.